Where to stream the new Doctor Who in Canada

 On Friday, May 10th, Ncuti Gatwa (Sex Education) will take over as the fifteenth incarnation of the iconic British time traveller in a new BBC series.
 Millie Gibson (Coronation Street) joins him as the latest companion, Ruby Sunday.

 As part of BBC’s deal with Disney, the new Doctor Who will stream on Disney+ everywhere outside of the U.K., including Disney+ Canada.
+New episodes will hit Disney+ every Friday at 7pm ET/4pm PT.

 Check out the trailer for the Gatwa-led Doctor Who below: